samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 #### Background and Objective:
 Medical Texts often contain a large amount of information pertaining to patient history, dated information, diagnosis and treatment records which are of high importance in decision making for doctors and other stakeholders in the healthcare ecosystem.

 In the supervised learning approach discussed above, we deal with the patient history notes and automatically extract features using large language models.
 However, we can also often gain some useful insights from such data while solving the main objective which we focus on in this part of the project.
-We leverage an unsupervised technique based on Topic modeling, Latent Dirichlet allocation to analyze and compare the content of clinical notes.
+We leverage an unsupervised technique based on Latent Dirichlet allocation-based Topic modeling to analyze and compare the content of clinical notes.

 #### Approach

-Topic Modeling is one way to perform EDA on textual data and derive fruitful insights about the data.
+Topic Modeling is one way to perform EDA on textual data and derive relevant insights.
 The main purpose of this unsupervised statistical modeling algorithm is to understand the topics in input data and those topics help to analyze the context of the articles or documents.
 Additionally, this course of action will make use of the topics generated to assist with labeling the data in the subsequent steps of processing similar documents.
+Although Topic Modeling is not relevant to our task, it would be of key importance for downstream tasks such as clustering patients with similar health problems, semi-supervised classification tasks,etc.

 Our focus in achieving this task is to use LDA or Latent Dirichlet Allocation.
 Latent Dirichlet Allocation is an unsupervised approach that identifies unobserved groups from a set of observations and helps us understand the presence of similar occurrences in the data.
 Treating the documents as a bag of words, the model assumes that the documents (statements) are composed of words that aid the process of topic recognition.
 Analogous documents are then mapped to the inventory  of topics chosen by creating an association between each word in the document and the various topics.
 The objective of executing this step is to leverage the imaginary topics in substantially capturing the words existing in the documents.

-We used two main methods to do our analysis, word cloud to visually understand the most commonly occurring clinical words across patient history texts and the LDA model for which we leveraged the Gensim library in Python.

 We followed the steps below to analyze our clinical notes corpus: